 I calculated that I burned through $190 of electricity.

 I got my electricity bill today.
 It is $143.39, a very normal August bill!

-When you normally run an A/C, the compressor fights against the heat that the cold evaporator (the indoor part) absorbs from the air.
+When you normally run an A/C, the compressor fights against the heat that the evaporator (the indoor part) absorbs from the indoor air.
 With no indoor fan running, there is no air blowing across the evaporator, no heat being put into the refrigerant, and hence no load on the system.
 The compressor does the equivalent of freewheeling.

 That’s my theory, and I’m sticking to it!